Frequently Asked Questions

 How are Fellows selected?

 Selection for the Fellowship is the result of a rigorous interview process.
 Candidates should demonstrate strong leadership capability and potential, the ability to work as a member of a team, an interest in public service or civic engagement, and a desire to contribute to the well-being of the people of Colorado.
-Click here for more information about the application process.

 Who should I ask for recommendations?